Jimmy Jacobs: Other promotions (2003–2015)

 Jacobs made his debut for Insanity Pro Wrestling in Indianapolis, Indiana on August 1, 2009, at Reign Of The Insane Stage 1 in a losing effort to local wrestler Aaron Williams.
-However, Jacobs would return to the company on March 6, 2010, at A New Age Of Punishment helping Aaron Williams defeat J.C.
-Bailey.
+However, Jacobs would return to the company on March 6, 2010, at A New Age Of Punishment helping Aaron Williams defeat J. C. Bailey.
 Later that night he would win his first victory in the company, defeating local wrestler Billy Roc.
 After the match Bailey attacked both Jacobs and Williams however both gained the upper hand on Bailey.
 IPW Commissioner Brandon Prophet set up a match between Jacobs and Bailey on April 3, 2010, at Uprising however Bailey no showed the event and Jacobs faced Kyle Threat instead gaining his second win in the company.

 On June 5, 2010, at Desperate Measures Jacobs would go on to defeat Drake Younger.
 Later in the show after a title match between Aaron Williams and Jon Moxley, Jacobs would attack Moxley causing the locker room to separate both men.
 After the Show, Jacobs confronted Moxley saying that when he sees Moxley, he sees himself in a mirror.
 On August 21, 2010, at IPW 9th Anniversary Reign Of The Insane, Jacobs challenged Moxley for the IPW World Heavyweight Championship in a losing effort.
 On October 2, 2010, Jacobs would go on to defeat Scotty Vortekz at Shocktoberfest to face Jesse Emerson for the number one contendership of the IPW World Heavyweight Championship on November 11, 2010, at the 10TH Annual Super Junior Heavyweight Tournament in a losing effort.
 On January 1, 2011, at Showdown In Naptown, Jacobs defeated Jon Moxley to win the IPW World Heavyweight Championship in a dog collar match due to referee stoppage.
 Jacobs would go on to successfully defend the title against Jesse Emerson the next month at Untitled.
-After the match, The Messiahs of a New Age attacked Jimmy Jacobs until The Irish Airborne hit the ring to make the save.
-The next month at Uprising Jacobs would defeat Dave Crist for the IPW World Title by DQ when the Messiahs interfered in the match.
+After the match, The Messiahs of a New Age attacked Jacobs until The Irish Airborne hit the ring to make the save.
+The next month at Uprising, Jacobs would defeat Dave Crist for the IPW World Title by DQ when the Messiahs interfered in the match.
 On June 18, 2011, Jacobs vacated the IPW World Title due to a neck injury.